augustinetong1212-byte/augustinetong1212-byte.github.io/_posts/2025-08-18-applied-data-science-project.md

 categories: ITD214
 ---
 ## Project Background
-Provide an overview of your team's project business goals and objectives and state the objective that you are working on.

 The dataset that we are utilising is the IMDB TMDB Movie Metadata Big Dataset, which will be made available during this project.

 My team's project business goal is to maximise the commercial and critical success of upcoming film productions by leveraging historical movie data by increasing revenue by 5%.
 Objective 1, which is conducted by our group leader, Kelvin, is to predict the box office revenue.
 Objective 2, which is my main objective, is to predict user rating or critical reception, which can be gleaned from the vote average.
 Objective 3 is pursued by Shir Min, who is predicting sentiments for new movies.
 Objective 4, which is overseen by Roger, is to predict commercial success class or blockbuster classification.

 ## Work Accomplished
-Document your work done to accomplish the outcome

 The work that I have done to accomplish the outcome involves the usage of the highly popular programming language, Python, to achieve my objective and hence, our business goal.
 Python, being highly versatile, enables the usage of libraries like numpy, pandas, and scikit-learn to provide indispensable assistance when it comes to analysing data, as well as programming.
 To outline the amount of work I have accomplished during the duration of this project, as well as applying what I have learnt during the duration of this course, I contributed to the achievement of my objective via Data Preparation, which is the process of transforming raw data into a clean, consistent and usable format for analysis and other downstream tasks like machine learning.
 Following that, I conducted Modelling, which is the process of creating a visual representation of how data is structured and related within a system.
 Following that, evaluation, as well as recommendations and analysis will be provided, and the issue of AI Ethics will also be explored.
 The subsequent sections will go through all of these in detail.

 ### Data Preparation